Northwest Horticultural Council

 D. Pest and plant disease restrictions:

-Apples & Pears: A Phytosanitary Certificate and Import Permit are required.
+Apples and Pears: A Phytosanitary Certificate and Import Permit are required.

 Cherries: A Phytosanitary Certificate and Import Permit are required.
 The shipment must be free of brown rot (Monilinia fructicola) and eastern cherry fruit fly (Rhagoletis cingulata).